SinggihPurba21/SinggihPurba21/ideas/thinking.md

 *   Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
 *   Explore creating a simple CI/CD pipeline for automated testing and deployment.

+- Consider adding automated testing (unit, integration, or end-to-end) to ensure code quality and stability.
+- Document the setup and installation process clearly for new contributors.